smurf-reigz/security/proof-of-concepts/SOURCECODESTER [Flashcard Quiz App Using PHP and MySQL] XSS on update-flashcard.php.md

 **Affected Code**:
 > </update-flashcard.php> <br/>

-There is not input sanitization present when updating flashcards, making the web application vulnerable to XSS.
+There is no input sanitization present when updating flashcards, making the web application vulnerable to XSS.

 ```php
 <?php